Skip To Main Content

 Students study management and marketing functions of the sports and entertainment industries.
 Using a sports management simulation, students explore the issues of the industry and formulate strategies to address them.
 Students develop employability skills by participating in class presentations and projects with local sports and entertainment organizations to extend classroom learning (½ year – ½ credit) 10, 11 & 12.

 Students expand upon the fundamentals of baking taught in Bakeshop 1 and Bakeshop 2.
 Students will focus on commercial production and the sale of baked goods in the Brickview Restaurant and Cafe.
 Students learn new baking techniques and key aspects of operating a business, explore careers in the field according to what is relevant and current in today's food industry and trends.
 Course can be retaken for credit.
-Prerequisite: C or higher in FFB501 or FBR871 (½ year, ½ credit) 10, 11 & 12.
+Prerequisite: Successful completion of FFB501 and FBR871 (½ year - ½ credit) 10, 11 & 12.

 Students interested in culinary, hospitality, and management careers gain essential technical and leadership skills while operating the Brickview Restaurant on campus.
 Students work in a commercial kitchen rotating through various jobs in restaurant management and operations.
 Students enrolled in this course will have the opportunity to become ServSafe certified, tour a local restaurant, and participate in a food critic dining experience.
 Prerequisite: 1 credit in any combination of culinary courses.
 Course can be retaken for credit (full year – 1 credit) 10, 11 & 12.